dbt-labs/jaffle-shop-mesh-finance/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/dbt-labs/jaffle-shop?quickstart=1)
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dbt-labs/jaffle-shop)

 This is a sandbox project for exploring the basic functionality and latest features of dbt.
+This is part of a three project mesh with a [marketing](https://github.com/dbt-labs/jaffle-shop-mesh-marketing/) project and a [platform](https://github.com/dbt-labs/jaffle-shop-mesh-platform) project that contains the upstream dependencies.

 ## Create new repo from template